aep-dev/aep.dev/aep/general/0004/aep.md

 Well-defined singular and plurals of a resource enable clients to determine the proper name to use in code and documentation.

-lowerCamelCase can be translated into other common forms of a resource path such as UpperCamelCase and snake_case.
+lowerCamelCase was chosen as the formatting as it can easily translated into other common forms of a resource path such as UpperCamelCase and snake_case.

 <!-- prettier-ignore-start -->
 [resource-paths]: /resource-paths